monome/docs/serialosc/osc.md

 When devices are connected, serialosc spawns new ports for each device. querying the server allows you to discover the port number for each device.

+Note that all of the messages listed in this section have argument types included, eg. `si` or `iiii`.
+These are **not** needed for top-level environments like Max/MSP, SuperCollider, and many others.
+We included them here to reflect lower-level use with `oscsend` and `oscdump`.

 ### messages sent to serialosc server

 | message                              | description                                                                                                                                                                        |